 When you don’t have the tools to effectively manage conflict and dysfunction, you tend to respond with either a “fight or flight” strategy when faced with a challenging situation.
 Those who take the flight approach will avoid addressing the issue and will hope it goes away on its own.
 Those employing the fight strategy tend to try to overpower the situation by forcing their will without listening to or considering other alternatives.

-Individuals skilled in taking a facilitative approach view conflict as a symptom that perhaps better solutions are available; they view dysfunction as a sign that something important is not being addressed.
-They understand the three reasons people disagree and have strategies for addressing each one.
-They fully buy in to the dysfunction principle–conscious prevention, early detection, clean resolution–and use appropriate techniques to prevent, detect and resolve dysfunction.
+Individuals skilled in taking a facilitative approach view conflict as a symptom – and understand that better solutions are available.
+They understand the three reasons people disagree and the strategies for addressing each one.
+They view dysfunction as a sign to address something important and fully buy in to the dysfunction principle–conscious prevention, early detection, clean resolution–and use appropriate techniques to prevent, detect and resolve dysfunction.

 All organizations use processes.
 For example, organizations use processes for setting direction, product development, hiring, and budgeting.
 However, in many organizations, the processes are unconscious, unclear, or unreasonable.
 In some cases, the organization is over-processed, and the processes get in the way of creativity, flexibility and responsiveness.
 In other cases the organization’s lack of documented processes increases conflict, uncertainty and redundancy, as people end up stepping on one another in the name of getting things done.

 Individuals who take a facilitative approach recognize the clarity and efficiency that effective processes can provide but also recognize the importance of using processes to guide and not to stifle creativity or initiative.
 Managing this delicate balance is key to taking a facilitative approach.